 A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that has been allegedly infringed.

-Identification of works or materials being infringed; this includes, at a minimum and if applicable, the URL or IP address of the link shown on the site where such material may be found, as well as the reference or link to the material or activity that you claim to be infringing, that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit us to locate that reference or link, including at a minimum, if applicable, the URL or IP address of the link shown on the site where such reference or link may be found.
+Identification of works or materials being infringed; this includes, at a minimum, the URL and IP address of the link shown on the site where such material may be found, as well as the reference or link to the material or activity that you claim to be infringing, that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit us to locate that reference or link, including at a minimum, the URL and IP address of the link shown on the site where such reference or link may be found.

 Contact information about the notifier including address, telephone number and, if available, e-mail address.